UA-139927741-1

 Nat Karmichael.

-Since 2011, Nat has self-published over twelve comic-related books and was Publisher-Editor of Oi Oi Oi! -- the last series of nationally-distributed comic books of original stories to appear on Australian newsstands.
-He is a member of the Australian Cartoonists Association and edited the Association's journal Inkspot for 14 issues from late 2015.
-He remains the Lead Judge in the Ledger of Honour Awards for the Comic Arts Awards of Australia (formerly the Ledgers).
-Nat has now retired from his former occupation as a Clinical Nurse in the Psychiatric Emergency Centre in Queensland's largest public hospital, so that he can spend more time with his long-suffering wife and their six children and fourteen grandchildren.
-He still plans to publish more comics and comic-related books, the details of which you should see here in the coming months...
+In 2024, the Australian Cartoonists Association bestowed Nat the honour of The Jim Russell Award for his "outstanding contribution to Australian cartooning".
+He is available for public speaking.
+Since 2011, Nat has self-published over twelve comic-related books and many more comics.
+He is presently the Membership Secretary of the Australian Cartoonists Association.
+He is the Lead Judge in the Ledger of Honour Awards for the Comic Arts Awards of Australia (formerly the Ledgers).
+Nat has now retired and spends most of his time with his long-suffering wife, occasionally seeing their six children and fourteen grandchildren.
+He still plans to publish more comics and comic-related books, the details of which you should see here on this website in the coming months...
 Comicoz acknowledges the Traditional Custodians of Country throughout Australia and their connections to land, sea and community.
 We pay respects to elders, past, present, and emerging, and extend that respect to all First Nations peoples.

 Archives